Moe Bandy: Career success

 In 1962, he began to pursue a career in country music.
-He assembled a band that he called Moe and the Mavericks and found work playing small beer joints, honky-tonks, and clubs over a wide area around San Antonio.
-When he was young he tried to sound like Hank Williams and George Jones – "I even had my hair cut short like his."
+He assembled a band that he called Moe and the Mavericks, and found work playing small beer joints, honky-tonks, and clubs over a wide area around San Antonio.
+When he was young, he tried to sound like Hank Williams and George Jones – "I even had my hair cut short like his."

-During the day he worked for his father as a sheet metal worker, a job that lasted for 12 years, during which time he made a few recordings for various small labels.
+During the day, he worked for his father as a sheet metal worker, a job that lasted for 12 years, during which time he made a few recordings for various small labels.
 In 1964, his first single, "Lonely Girl", made little impression.
-In 1973, he went solo when record producer Ray Baker, who had listened to his demos, suggested that he come to Nashville, Tennessee.
-Bandy's song "I Just Started Hatin' Cheatin' Songs Today" was initially released on Footprint Records but it came to the attention of the GRC record label.
+In 1973, he went solo when record producer Ray Baker, who had listened to his demonstration tapes, suggested that he come to Nashville, Tennessee.
+Bandy's song "I Just Started Hatin' Cheatin' Songs Today" was initially released on Footprint Records, but it came to the attention of the GRC record label.
 In March 1974, it entered the US country chart, eventually peaking at number 17.
-Other minor hits followed, including "It Was Always So Easy To Find An Unhappy Woman (Till I Started Looking For Mine)" and "Don't Anyone Make Love at Home Anymore".
+Other minor hits followed, including "It Was Always So Easy to Find an Unhappy Woman (Till I Started Looking for Mine)" and "Don't Anyone Make Love at Home Anymore".

-In 1975, a song written by his friend Lefty Frizzell and Whitey Shaffer gave him a number 7 country hit.
-"Bandy The Rodeo Clown" was to become not only one of his own favorites but also one of his most popular recordings.
+In 1975, a song written by his friend Lefty Frizzell and Whitey Shaffer gave him a number-seven country hit.
+"Bandy the Rodeo Clown" became not only one of his own favorites, but also one of his most popular recordings.
 Bandy found success at Columbia Records with Paul Craft's "Hank Williams, You Wrote My Life" and added further hits, including "Here I Am Drunk Again".
-From 1977 through 1979, he was a country chart regular with singles such as "I'm Sorry For You, My Friend", "Cowboys Ain't Supposed To Cry", "That's What Makes The Jukebox Play", and a duet with Janie Fricke, "It's A Cheating Situation".
-In 1979, he achieved his first solo number 1 with "I Cheated Me Right Out of You".
+From 1977 through 1979, he was a country chart regular with singles such as "I'm Sorry for You, My Friend", "Cowboys Ain't Supposed to Cry", "That's What Makes the Jukebox Play", and a duet with Janie Fricke, "It's a Cheating Situation".
+In 1979, he achieved his first solo number one with "I Cheated Me Right Out of You".